Chapter One of the Story of Rick and Marla’s Wedding Aboard the

 Once it became obvious that our July 4th Cruise

-scheduled aboard Carnival had no chance of making, Marla and I decided to
+scheduled aboard Carnival had no chance of making, there

 switch gears and book the September Rhapsody Cruise instead.
 We